noyo-technologies/backend-coding-challenge/docs/cheat_sheet.md

 ```

 # Marshmallow
-marshmallow is an ORM/ODM/framework-agnostic library for converting complex datatypes, such as objects, to and from native Python datatypes.
+Marshmallow is an ORM/ODM/framework-agnostic library for converting complex datatypes, such as objects, to and from native Python datatypes.

 ```python
 class ArtistSchema(Schema):